processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 Restore the Mnesia database from a binary backup file

 This restores immediately from a binary backup file the internal Mnesia database.
-This will consume a lot of memory if you have a large database, you may prefer 'install_fallback'.
+This will consume a lot of memory if you have a large database, you may prefer [`install_fallback`](/developer/ejabberd-api/admin-api/#install-fallback).

 __Arguments:__